apple/pfl-research/README.md

 # `pfl`: Python framework for Private Federated Learning simulations

-`pfl` is a Python framework developed at Apple to enable researchers to run efficient simulations with privacy-preserving federated learning (FL) and disseminate the results of their research in FL.
+`pfl` is a Python framework developed at Apple to empower researchers to run efficient simulations with privacy-preserving federated learning (FL) and disseminate the results of their research in FL.
+We are a team comprising engineering and research expertise, and we encourage researchers to publish their papers, with this code, with confidence.

 The framework is `not` intended to be used for third-party FL deployments but the results of the simulations can be tremendously useful in actual FL deployments.
 We hope that `pfl` will promote open research in FL and its effective dissemination.